ebabel-games/magicalhex/README.md

 # Enchantment

-Enchantment is an attempt to rebuild the magic of EverQuest with the web technologies of today.
+Enchantment is the working title of a browser based MMO game.

+See the [rules of the game](RULES.md) for further details.

 ## Installation